Li-vy/Youtube-Downlader-Details-extrator-in-Python/README.md

 1. Run the script, and a GUI window will appear.
 2. Enter the YouTube video link in the input field.
-3. Click on the "Browse" button to select the download directory (optional).
+3. Click on the `Browse` button to select the download directory (optional).
-4. Click the "Download" button to initiate the download process.
+4. Click the `Download` button to initiate the download process.

 ### Author